Fever is described as a symptom of many diseases in Modern medicines.

 - Stiffness of joints

 - Aversion for food, heaviness of the body, feeling of coldness & utklesha of kapha i.e. hrillasa & excessive salivation, horripilation, excessive sleep, running nose.

 Vata pitta jwara-

 - Headache, dryness of throat & mouth, vomiting, horripilation, tastelessness,

 Vata shleshma jwara-

-- Feel as if body is covered with wet cloth, excessive sleep
+- Feel as if the body is covered with a wet cloth, excessive sleep

 - Pain in smaller joints

-- Heaviness of head, headache, running nose, cough.
+- The heaviness of the head, headache, running nose, cough.

 In Vata kaphaja jwara there is sweating because of vikriti vishama samavaya.